MiddleSchoolStudent/BotBrowser/profiles/README.md

 - Set realistic **screen size, devicePixelRatio, proxy settings** inside your profile.
 - Use updated **Android profiles** for mobile-specific operations.
 - Regularly update your profiles to stay synchronized with Chrome’s latest versions.

----

-BotBrowser profiles — giving you total control over your fingerprint. 🚀